 Unit 9 is pretty unique.
 Here, you’ll be able to live with 29 of closets friends!
 They are split up into four single, eleven double, and one triple room.
 While this unit still has a common room and TV, the unit is split with ½ the rooms up the hall to the left, and ½ to the right of the common room.
 This unit also has the only air conditioned common room.

 Unit 14 is Maple Hall’s newest Unit.
 It’s fully carpeted and smaller than the other units, so you’ll get the opportunity to really get to know your floor mates!
 With only 20 residents, this unit is split up into five single, four double, one triple, and one quad room.
 There are three bathrooms, one to the left and two to the right of the common room.

-The staff of Maple Hall is comprised of one Coordinator of Residence Education (CORE), one Head Resident Assistant (HRA), and 12 Resident Assistants (RA).
+The Maple Hall staff is comprised of one Coordinator of Residence Education (CORE), one Head Resident Assistant (HRA), and 12 Resident Assistants (RA).
 The Coordinator of Residence Education serves to oversee the day-to-day operation of the complex, including supervision of the residence hall staff.
-There is 1 RA per unit, and they live in the first room to the either the right or left as you enter the unit.
+There is one RA per unit and they live in the first room to the either the right or left as you enter the unit.

 Building Floor Plans:

 Hello!
-My name is Michelle Salvagno, and I am the CORE of Maple Hall!
-I come to RWU from Baldwinsville, New York, not far outside Syracuse for any college basketball fans out there.
-I earned my Bachelor’s in Communications from SUNY Potsdam, where I was a Resident Assistant for 2.5 years.
+My name is Michelle Salvagno, and I am the CORE of Maple Hall.
+I am originally from New York, not far outside Syracuse for any college basketball fans out there.
+I attended SUNY Potsdam, where I was a Resident Assistant for 2.5 years.
 After that, I pursued my Master’s in Higher Education from the University of Rochester, where I was a Graduate Head Resident for 2 years.
-Outside my time as a CORE, I love to craft, rollerblade, have movie nights, and enjoy new restaurants.
+Outside my time as a CORE, I love to craft, rollerblade, have movie nights and enjoy new restaurants.
 I am excited to share this year in Maple with you!